felangel/bloc/docs/flutterfirebaselogintutorial.md

 ?> **Note**: `toString` is overridden to make it easier to read an `AuthenticationState` when printing it to the console or in `Transitions`.

-!> Since we're using `Equatable` in order to allow us to compare different instances of `AuthenticationState` we need to pass any properties to the superclass.
+!> Since we're using `Equatable` to allow us to compare different instances of `AuthenticationState` we need to pass any properties to the superclass.
 Without `super([displayName])`, we will not be able to properly compare different instances of `Authenticated`.

 ## Authentication Events